fnaumenko/isChIP/README.md

 `-n|--cells <int>`<br>
 specifies the number of nominal cells, it is usually required.
 Each nominal cell corresponds to one passage through the reference chromosome(dual for the autosomes).<br>
-The convention is that this number assigns a lossless output by default (zero value of `-f|--fg` option).
+The convention is that this number assigns a greatest possible practical output by default (50% value of the foreground stated by `-G|--ground` option means 0% loss, which is unrealistic).
 If you want to deal with a real number of cells, you should assign a real level of overall loss.
 The important implication is that this proportionally increases the runtime.
 For example, assigning 100 nominal cells with zero losses leads to the generation of data equivalent to 100,000 ‘real’ cells with a ‘real’ total loss of 99.9%, but in a runtime about 1000 times less (e.g. 10 seconds instead of almost 3 hours per chromosome).

-Since the total losses are difficult to estimate in advance, the inverse task, namely, determining the overall loss in a real experiment post-factum, looks much more practical.
+Since the total losses are difficult to estimate in advance, the inverse task, namely, determining the overall loss in a real experiment post-factum, looks more practical.
 To accomplish this, it is sufficient to select a model output with a peak density corresponding to the peak density in the actually observed data through several fast iterations with a different number of nominal cells and zero foreground level.
 Then the overall loss is calculated by the formula (1-n/N)*100%, where n is the number of nominal cells, N is the number of real cells in the experiment.

-In addition to the number of cells, the program’s output heavily depends on the parameters of fragment size distribution and size selection
+In addition to the number of cells, the program’s run time heavily depends on the parameters of fragment size distribution and size selection
 (see the section [Fragments distribution and size selection](#fragments-distribution-and-size-selection)).
-In general, with the default fragment size distribution, a number of nominal cells from 3 to 10 provides an output read’s mean density comparable with real ‘inputs’, and a value from 80 to 400 leads to generated simulated data, which is comparable with real tests in terms of density.<br>
+In general, with the default fragment size distribution, a number of nominal cells from 1 to 5 provides an output read’s mean density comparable with real ‘inputs’, and a value from 50 to 300 leads to generated simulated data, which is comparable with real tests in terms of density.<br>
 Range: 1-2e6<br>
 Default: 1

-`-G|--ground <float;float>`<br>
+`-G|--ground <[float]:[float]>`<br>
 specifies foreground and background levels.<br>
 **In *test* mode:**<br>
-foreground is defined as the number of selected fragments, which are intersected with the *template* binding sites, as a percentage of the total number of generated fragments.<br>
+foreground is defined as the number of selected fragments, which are intersected with the *template* binding sites, as a percentage of the total number of generated fragments intersecting with the *template* binding sites.
 Background is defined as the number of selected fragments, which are not intersected with the *template* binding sites, as a percentage of the foreground.<br>
 In practice a background level of 1-3% corresponds with a good experimental data set,